parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/api_documentation.md

     You should only request permissions in response to a direct user action, such as a button click.

 !!! failure
-    If user rejects the request, the `User Rejected Request 4001` error will be thrown.
+    If the user rejects the request, the `User Rejected Request 4001` error will be thrown.

 !!! tip
     Send Token is only for XPLL transfers.